jeanbaptisteb/ACT/README.md

 # ACT: Analysis of Contingency Tables
-The purpose of this code is to offer a statistical method to **analyze contingency tables and their residuals**.
+The purpose of this code is to offer a statistical method to **analyze contingency tables and their residuals**, with a bootstrap correction for multiple testing.

 ##### Table of Contents
 - [Intro and motivation](#introduction-and-motivation)